pepkit/looper/docs/defining-a-project.md

 looper runp project_config.yaml --pipeline-interfaces /path/to/project_pipeline_interface.yaml
 ```

- or in the `looper` section in project configuration file.
-Please note that the specified subsection is `runp`:
+or in the `looper` section in project configuration file:

 ```
 looper:
-  runp:
-    pipeline-interfaces: "/path/to/project_pipeline_interface.yaml"
+  pipeline_interfaces: "/path/to/project_pipeline_interface.yaml"
 ```

 ### How to link to multiple pipelines